 Your preparation to return to PSU in the spring will begin in November.
 Working with your PSU faculty advisor in Limerick, Professor Barbara Lopez-Mayhew, you will select your spring courses and register for them on-line at the same time as the rest of your first year classmates at Plymouth.
 On campus housing is guaranteed upon your return to Plymouth in the spring.

-While you will be enrolled automatically in your two PSU courses (English Composition and First Year Seminar) you will register for your UL courses in September after orientation in Limerick.
+While you will be enrolled automatically in your two PSU courses you will register for your UL courses in September after orientation in Limerick.
 You will be able to attend classes for two weeks before you are required to register.
 This means that you can test out a few different classes before making a final decision.

 While we strongly encourage you to bring a laptop with you, there are computer facilities on the UL campus.
 However, they would be available to you during scheduled hours only and during busy periods you would need to plan on longer wait lines to use them.